 The Clear Status Register Flags command resets bit S18 (Program Error bit) and S19 (Erase Error bit) from status register.
 It is not necessary to set the WEL bit before the Clear Status Register command is executed.
-The Clear SR command will not be accepted when the device remains busy with WIP set to 1.
+The Clear SR command will be not accepted even when the device remains busy with WIP set to 1, as the device does remain busy when either error bit is set.
 The WEL bit will be unchanged after this command is executed.